2015 Polish presidential election: Opinion polls

+Graphical summary

 Nearly all opinion polls taken before the first round of the election predicted President Komorowski would receive the largest vote share in the first round, with some polls taken in late 2014 and early 2015 suggesting he was on track for an outright win that would avoid a runoff election.

 Polls were closer in the second round, with most predicting a narrow Duda victory.
 At least one late poll showed Komorowski pulling ahead, but just slightly.